FeithNoir/naruto-character-card-generator/README.md

 - **User-Friendly Interface**: The interface is simple and easy to use.
 - **Card Download**: Generated cards can be downloaded as PNG images.
 - **Styling with Tailwind CSS**: The project is styled with Tailwind CSS for a modern and responsive design.
+- **Header and Footer**: Includes a clear header with the project name and a footer with developer credits and a link to their GitHub profile.

 ## Screenshot